wbalmer/petitRADTRANS/docs/content/installation.rst

 - Ensure that you added the ``--no-build-isolation`` flag to the installation command.
 This should fix the issue in almost all cases.
 - Ensure that all the installing elements of your setup (``pip``, ``conda``, fortran compiler, etc.) are up-to-date and installed cleanly.
 - If you are on Mac, and use Homebrew, try first to execute ``brew upgrade``, ``brew update``, then to follow the instructions of ``brew doctor``, before re-trying the installation.
+- If you are on Mac, and do not use Homebrew, the error may be related with your setup.
+Carefully check for libraries versions, dependencies, and duplicate installations.
 - In last resort, you can add the ``--no-clean`` flag to the installation command.
 Beware however: this will create a temporary directory that will not be removed from your system, taking space on your disk.
 Each new installation with this flag will create a new temporary directory, but will **not** remove the previous one.
 You may need to perform manual cleaning to free space on your disk.

 .. _mac_anaconda_issue: